-Man linked to woman last seen at Mariners game will remain in jail
+Man linked to woman last seen at Seattle Mariners game will remain in jail

 After learning the man’s identity from his phone number, police determined his state Department of Licensing photo matched the man seen in the photo with Martinez-Cosman at the Mariners game, according to the statement.
 Police also learned he owned an Audi A6.

 The same Costco on Fourth Avenue South where Martinez-Cosman first met the 46-year-old reported to police that $10,000 worth of jewelry had been stolen Tuesday from the store, according to the statement.
-Video-surveillance footage of the suspect, his vehicle and license plate were all consistent with the 46-year-old and his Audi, the statement says.
+Video surveillance footage of the suspect, his vehicle and license plate were all consistent with the 46-year-old and his Audi, the statement says.

 Police got a warrant Wednesday to track the 46-year-old’s cellphone location, “which showed him moving through the north end of Seattle,” before he arrived at the Shoreline Costco, says the probable cause statement.
 Costco employees, who were aware of the Seattle theft, recognized the 46-year-old from photos that had been shared with them, and an off-duty sheriff’s captain working security escorted the man into an office, the statement says.